AlejandroFernandesAntunes/pullrequestformatter_GUI/README.md

 # pullrequestformatter_GUI
-GUI for pull request formatter
+GUI for pull request formatter made with Electron.